Approximating Numerical Fluxes Using Fourier Neural Operators for Hyperbolic Conservation Laws: Introduction

 \subsection{Our contribution}

 This study introduces the flux Fourier neural operator (Flux FNO), a neural operator model designed to predict subsequent states from given initial conditions based on an approximated flux.
-Unlike previous models, such as that of (\cite{Chen:22}), our model not only encompasses the loss pertaining to time marching, but also incorporates physical loss, thereby enhancing consistency.
-Unlike the stencil-based input in (\cite{Chen:22}), our model processes the entire state at each timestep.
-Moreover, because our model is based on FNO, it has the property of resolution invariance.
+Unlike previous models, such as that of (\cite{Chen:22}), our model not only encompasses the loss pertaining to time marching, but also incorporates consistency loss, thereby enhancing consistency of approximated flux.
+Unlike the stencil-based input in (\cite{Chen:22}), our model processes the entire state at each time step.
+Moreover, because our model is based on FNO, it has the property of resolution invariance, meaning it functions effectively even at resolutions different from those of the training data.
 The Flux FNO model exhibited notable improvements over existing FNO models, including enhanced generalization capabilities, superior performance with OOD samples, and continuous and long-term prediction capabilities.
 It retains the advantages of the existing FNO, such as the capacity to learn from experimental values, and achieves computational efficiency through a constant inference time irrespective of the complexity of the approximated numerical flux, thus ensuring computational efficiency compared with more complex numerical schemes.
-We present algorithms for Flux FNO and validated their performance through experiments with one-dimensional (1D) inviscid Burgers’ equations and 1D linear advection equations, demonstrating their superior performance and generalization capabilities over existing models.
-Our method is compatible with complex numerical schemes through integration with higher-order Runge--Kutta (RK) methods.
-Finally, we validated the legitimacy of our loss function using an ablation study.
+We present algorithms for Flux FNO and have validated their performance through experiments with one-dimensional (1D) inviscid Burgers’ equations, 1D linear advection equations, and other types of conservation laws, demonstrating their superior performance and generalization capabilities compared to existing models.
+Our method integrates seamlessly with complex numerical schemes, including higher-order Runge–Kutta (RK) methods.
+Additionally, we validated the effectiveness of our loss function using an ablation study.